Getting to Know the IFS Model: An Experiential Approach for Helping Professionals

 We offer several registration options to make this training accessible to our community.

-Registration rates range from $250–$395, with Early Bird, Student, and Equity discounts available.
+Registration rates range from $250–$395, with Student, Equity, and Non-Profit discounts available.

 This three-day experiential training introduces the foundational principles of Internal Family Systems (IFS) Therapy.